CZ12

+The plot follows treasure hunter JC (Chan) and his team who set out on a global quest to find a set of Chinese zodiac bronze heads that were stolen from a Beijing palace in the 19th century.
 Released in December 2012, the film went on to gross over US$145 million at the Chinese box office and US$171 million worldwide with mixed reviews from critics.
+The film won Best Stunt Action Choreography for Chan at the 32nd Hong Kong Film Awards.
 Chan also earned two Guinness World Records with the film for "Most Stunts Performed by a Living Actor" and "Most Credits in One Movie".

-The film won Best Stunt Action Choreography for Chan at the 32nd Hong Kong Film Awards.